NestOne/workflow-at/readme.md

-# Quality Assurance Authoring Tool #
+# Quality Assurance Authoring Tool

 This is the authoring tool for constructing geoprocessing workflows comprised of Web Processing Services.

-The tool is based on a jBPM framework.
+## Description

+This repository contains the code for a tool to create compose workflows comprised of Web Processing Services, as might be found in the QA_wps_processes repository.
+This tool is based on a modified client of the JBOSS jBPM framework.
+The tool can be used to author BPMN documents using an Eclipse plugin or within a web-based envrionment.
+The BPMN documents define a workflow which is executed by the jBPM engine.

 [![Demo Workflow Japanese Knotweed](http://www.nottingham.ac.uk/~psxjr/images/jkw_screenshot.png)](https://drive.google.com/open?id=0Byw3xiwycSF3cksxSEF5Z0NnX2c)

+## Installation
+To do

 ## Troubleshooting